bplmaps/lmec-main-site/content/articles/always-devoted-to-such-use.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js956m243/full/,1200/0/default.jpg" caption="An [1894 map](https://collections.leventhalmap.org/search/commonwealth:js956m23t) showing the residential subdivision then being built in Orient Heights." >}}

 Plans to fill in the marshes between East Boston’s upland, dubbed “Orient Heights” by a developer in the 1890s, and Revere’s Beachmont neighborhood had been proposed as early as the 1880s.
-Some plans showed this area as a residential enclave, like Back Bay; some a vast industrial area, with wharves stretching into the harbor.
+Some plans showed this area as a {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:9s161f48v/282,1698,4070,4099/,1200/0/default.jpg" >}}residential enclave{{< /popup >}}, like Back Bay; some a vast industrial area, with wharves stretching into the harbor.
 But filling a marsh is an expensive undertaking, and neither houses nor wharves would create enough value for developers to recoup any of the development costs, resulting in an uncertain economic calculus for these marginal lands.
 The marsh would sit unfilled until a more lucrative land use could be proposed to justify the capital costs of reclamation.
 This land use, it would turn out, was oil storage.

 {{< figure src="/uploads/2022-10-20/neu_m0472x016.png" caption="[Oil tanks](https://www.digitalcommonwealth.org/search/commonwealth-oai:dr278j59g) line the shores of East Boston in 1960." class="figure-right" >}}